A Super Easy Recipe for Hummingbird Food

-- Ease of Cleanliness: Think about purchasing a feeder that allows all the components to come apart for cleaning.
-This will ensure a thorough cleaning process to keep hummingbirds healthy.
-In this aspect, the basin-style feeders would likely be a better option than the inverted-bottle variety.
+- Easy to Clean.
+A feeder that comes apart for cleaning will ensure thorough cleaning to keep hummingbirds healthy.
+Basin-style feeders are likely easier to clean than the inverted-bottle variety.

-- Ease of Hummingbirds Finding the Feeder: The majority of feeders contain something red on them because hummingbirds appear to be more attracted to the color.
-If you find a model that you like but it doesn't have any red element on it, don't worry.
-Simply attach a bright red ribbon or tape to the feeder to help the birds discover your gift.
+- Easy for Hummingbirds to Find: Most feeders include the color red because hummingbirds are attracted to the color.
+If you find a model you like that doesn’t have any red parts, just attach a bright red ribbon or tape to the feeder to help the birds discover your gift.

-- Material: Most feeders are made of plastic, glass, or ceramics.
-Choose one that you like best and won't be an eyesore.
+- Made of a Material You Like: Most feeders are made of plastic, glass, or ceramics.
+Choose a material you like that won’t be an eyesore.

 Where Do I Hang a Hummingbird Feeder?

-If you're putting up your feeder for the first time, you can help it be discovered more quickly if you place it near plants that hummingbirds like to frequent.
-You can also place them near a window so you can enjoy their company when they stop by.
-Just try to have something hung near the glass so birds don't think they can fly through the window.
+Hummingbirds will find your feeder more quickly if you place it near plants that they like to frequent.
+You can also place a feeder near a window so you can enjoy the birds’ company when they stop by.
+Just hang objects near the glass so birds don't think they can fly through the window.

-Five feet above the ground so the birds are beyond the reach of predators
+- At least five feet above the ground (so the birds are beyond the reach of predators)

-Not close to a nest to prevent predation
+- Not close to a nest (so as not to lead predators there)